 - Different plants require different germination conditions.
 The soil temperature necessary for germination is the most important component of time.

 - Regardless of the variety, you must use seed starting trays with enough drainage holes and saucers.
 The holes prevent water from becoming stuck for a very long time.
 In addition to keeping part of the moisture in the tray from evaporating, the saucer beneath stops unclean water from trickling in the wrong places.
 Thus, the soil can continue to be hydrated.

 - For the developing seed, the plug cells in plug trays hold and keep more moisture and warmth, according to several experts, making them preferable to open trays.
 Additionally, seedlings can remain in plug trays longer without entangling their neighbors’ roots.

 - Most seeds can be sown right out of the packet.
 Other kinds of seeds, however, might gain from extra care, whether to increase germination rates or hasten germination.

 - In general, you should sow 2-3 seeds in each cell for each tray (unless you are buying fresh seeds from a firm you know and have ample space for many seedling trays).

-- You can regulate the humidity and temperature needed for seed germination and the development of young seedlings in greenhouses.
-You can start seeds in greenhouses at any moment due to this controlled atmosphere.
-However, you must start the seeds in greenhouses 6 to 8 weeks before the last anticipated date of frost for your area if you are growing plants that you intend to transplant into gardens outside in the spring.
+- You can regulate the humidity and temperature needed for germinating and developing young seedlings in greenhouses.
+Due to this controlled atmosphere, you can start seeds in greenhouses anytime.
+However, you must start the seeds in greenhouses 6 to 8 weeks before your area’s last anticipated frost date if you are growing plants that you intend to transplant into gardens outside in the spring.